Skip to main content

 Yes.
 Your API keys and OAuth tokens are encrypted at rest using AES-256-GCM.
 They’re never stored or transmitted in plaintext.
 ClawLink only decrypts your credentials at the exact moment a call is made—and that decryption happens on ClawLink’s edge network, not on your machine.For more details, see the Security page.

-ClawLink supports 40+ integrations across these categories:
+ClawLink supports a growing catalog of integrations across these categories:

 • Communication: Gmail, Slack, Discord, Microsoft Teams, Telegram